1 Day in Venice: The Perfect Short Itinerary Guide

 I personally think it’s more impressive from the outside but I highly recommend going inside as the gold mosaic work inside is simply unbelievable.
 Having bought your ticket online you can skip the queues and bounce straight in.

-Admire the 8,000 square meters of mosaic work inside which took about 800 years to complete and their effect today is still jaw-droppingly beautiful.
 Built-in the Byzantine style, it’s so different and recognisable compared to other churches in Italy.
 With Venice being a major trading port throughout history, you can observe a lot of Eastern influence all over the city.

 The key to visiting San Marco and maximizing your time is to buy your entrance ticket before your trip.
 You can waste hours waiting in line if you don’t do this.
 Book your skip-the-line tickets here and get a free audio guide.